raspberrypilearning/decision-tree/en/step_5.md

 --- challenge ---

 A machine learning model which uses a decision tree must repeatedly refine its criteria.
-The more data it sees, the more accurate it becomes.
+The more data it sees, the more accurate it becomes - this is called **training**.
+We are only using a few criteria here, but a machine learning model might use many _thousands_ of values.

 Here is a larger set of data about dinosaurs: